abackup/HomeSpan-zh/docs/README.md

 # Welcome!
+#欢迎！

-Welcome to HomeSpan - a robust and extremely easy-to-use Arduino library for creating your own [ESP32-based](https://www.espressif.com/en/products/modules/esp32) HomeKit devices entirely within the [Arduino IDE](http://www.arduino.cc).
+Welcome to HomeSpan - a robust and extremely easy-to-use Arduino library for creating your own [ESP32-based](https://www.espressif.com/en/products/modules/esp32) HomeKit devices entirely within the [Arduino IDE](https://www.arduino.cc).

+欢迎使用 HomeSpan - 一个强大且非常易于使用的 Arduino 库，用于创建您自己的基于ESP32(https://www.espressif.com/en/products/modules/esp32) 的HomeKit 设备，完全使用Arduino IDE（https://www.arduino.cc）。

 HomeSpan provides a microcontroller-focused implementation of [Apple's HomeKit Accessory Protocol Specification Release R2 (HAP-R2)](https://developer.apple.com/homekit/specification/) designed specifically for the Espressif ESP32 microcontroller running within the Arduino IDE.
 HomeSpan pairs directly to HomeKit via your home WiFi network without the need for any external bridges or components.
 With HomeSpan you can use the full power of the ESP32's I/O functionality to create custom control software and/or hardware to automatically operate external devices from the Home App on your iPhone, iPad, or Mac, or with Siri.